slurmulon/bach/docs/background.md

 If your editor is robust enough to auto-detect chords and scales when importing project changes, you're still dependent on the editor calculating this information instead of just reading it from **data**.

-This is because musical semantics are naturally lost when your editor saves to MIDI, and therefore anyone who wants or needs the same productivity experience as you has to match your setup.
+This is because musical semantics are naturally lost when your editor saves to MIDI, and therefore anyone who wants or needs the same working experience as you has to match your setup.

 This might be perfectly fine for well-funded or small localized teams, but it doesn't work when you're trying to work in a productive manner with wider and less organized groups of people.